merongithub/ai_rag/README.md

 1. Check the debugging section above
 2. Review the logs for error messages
 3. Run the debug script to diagnose issues
+4. Check evaluation results for performance insights
-4. Open an issue in the repository
+5. Open an issue in the repository

 ---